tmtk75/aws-cloudwatch-chart-slack/README.md

 ```

-## How to debug for rendering chart
+## How to debug for rendered charts
 You can prevent removing temporary files with two options.
 ```
 $ node dist/render.js i-003bb906 --filename a.png --keep-html --keep-js